Hari Bhakta

 Hari Bhakta is a 1956 Kannada-language film directed by T. V. Singh Thakur.
 The film stars Rajkumar and Pandari Bai.
-It had Mynavathi, Narasimharaju, G. V. Iyer, H. R. Shastry playing supporting roles.
-The movie is based on the life of Pundarika which had earlier been adapted in Tamil in 1944 as Haridas and later in Telugu in 1957 as Panduranga Mahatyam.
+It had Mynavathi, Narasimharaju, G. V. Iyer, and H. R. Shastry playing supporting roles.
+The movie is based on the life of Pundarika which had earlier been adapted in Tamil as Haridas (1944) and in Telugu as Panduranga Mahatyam (1957).